 To be meaningful, hard work has to be purposeful.
 The Effort must be focused and intentional because the value of hard work is derived from its productivity, not from the time spent or effort expended.

 The only way to assess the impact of one’s work and determine whether the effort and time spent were worthwhile, is to have begun the task with a clear vision of the goal and a means for measuring its success.

 What my general manager was trying to convey (I think) was that my prep work should be better focused and goal oriented.
 I needed to be more intentional so that my time and effort were spent efficiently and productively.
 The result would be a better on-air presentation.

 When our effort is connected to our intention and we focus on efficiently achieving goals, we maximize the benefits of our hard work.

 We can help young athletes develop initiative and a productive work ethic, by showing them how to connect effort with intention.
 Learning to continually align actions with positive intentions helps them build assets and develop the moral courage to make responsible and principled choices on and off the field.

-Seeing yourself accomplish a goal that requires sustained effort is a powerful intrinsic reward.
-And, it is highly motivational.
+Seeing yourself accomplish a goal that requires sustained effort is a powerful intrinsic reward and has shown to be highly motivational.